skypilot-org/skypilot/docs/source/reference/config.rst

         cpus: 4+  # number of vCPUs, max concurrent spot jobs = 2 * cpus
         disk_size: 100

-  # Allow list for clouds to be used in `sky check`
+  # Allow list for clouds to be used
   #
-  # This field is used to restrict the clouds that SkyPilot will check and use
+  # This field is used to restrict the clouds that SkyPilot will check and use.
-  # when running `sky check`.
-Any cloud already enabled but not specified here
-  # will be disabled on the next `sky check` run.
   # If this field is not set, SkyPilot will check and use all supported clouds.
   #
   # Default: null (use all supported clouds).